kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Dialog Overhaul/To Do.md

   - [x] Homebrew
   - [x] Locks
   - [ ] Info
-- [ ] Make the input IDs unique, because users can open multiple instances of the settings window; use context to provide the app ID
+- [x] Make the input IDs unique, because users can open multiple instances of the settings window; use context to provide the app ID
+- [ ] Per the current maintainer of Tidy 5e, remove the Lazy Money integration settings: https://discord.com/channels/732325252788387980/1116078321067892796/1150857702252232714
 - [ ] Componentize group inputs
 - [ ] Componentize select input
 - [ ] Review and streamline; consider maybe data-driving it